 This material will not scratch or stain, and is hard-wearing while being easy to clean.

-The sink comes in both in 30 and 33 inch options as well as four colors – anthracite, cafe, metallic gray and white.
+The sink comes in both 30 and 33-inch options as well as four colors – anthracite, cafe, metallic gray, and white.

 For increased functionality, there is also the optional Floating Grid available.
 It handles the weight of pots and pans and can also be used as a trivet on the countertop.

 Thanks so much to BLANCO for their partnership on this kitchen remodel.
 Our farmhouse sink is the centerpiece of the remodel, and we fans of BLANCO.
 We recently made over our laundry room, and you can see all the details on that HERE!

 *This post is a sponsored post by BLANCO.
 I take pride in reviewing only products that fit my brand and will be beneficial to my readers.
 And while this post is sponsored, all the opinions are my own.